georeri/after-dark-cabaret/content/posts/SetListPreview.md

 summary: Set list, playlists, and show run info
 ---

+### Do NOT share this on social media

+The Everett will be releasing set list info as marketing.
+Keep this under your hat for now!

 ### Want a poster view what we're doing?
 [Cabaret Song Selections](../doc/song-selections.pdf)